Seirdy/seirdy.one/content/about/workouts.md

 #### Forearms and grip strength

 This is the hard part.
-Forearms exercises have the highest difficulty for me, and results don't come easily.
+Forearm exercises have the highest difficulty for me, and results don't come easily.
 There exist many different forearm muscles, such as those controlling individual finger movements.
 Instead of targeting specific muscles, I target specific movements.

 Grip strength is a major bottleneck for me, so I pay extra attention to this part of the workout.